 Please note that individual class sessions are subject to change.
+They will be in response to the pace of your learning.
+The choice of readings and documentary films will also be in response to your needs and are therefore not yet totally listed in the syllabus.
 I will make every effort to keep you informed of changes in the schedule.
-Some items may change at my discretion, but the overall workload will not change.
+Some items may change at my discretion, but the overall workload will not.

-WEEK ONE-September 4
+WEEK ONE- September 2